home-assistant/home-assistant.io/source/_components/vicare.markdown

 | `entity_id` | yes | String or list of strings that point at `entity_id`'s of climate devices to control.
 To target all entities, use `all` keyword instead of entity_id.
 | `temperature` | no | Desired target temperature

-Note that `set_temperature` will always affect the current normal temperature or, if a preset is set, the temperature of the preset (i.e. Viessman program like eco or comfort).
+Note that `set_temperature` will always affect the current normal temperature or, if a preset is set, the temperature of the preset (i.e., Viessman program like eco or comfort).

 #### Service `climate.set_hvac_mode`

 Set HVAC mode for the climate device.
 The following modes are supported:

-The `climate.vicare_heating` component has the following mapping of hvac modes to Viessmann operation modes:
+The `climate.vicare_heating` component has the following mapping of HVAC modes to Viessmann operation modes:

 | HVAC mode | Viessmann mode | Description |
 | ---------------------- | -------- | ----------- |
 | `off` | `ForcedReduced` | Permanently set heating to reduced temperature.
 Note: This will also deactivate domestic hot water